Who do I contact to complain about the condition of my neighbor's property?

 How do I customize which alerts I receive?

 Once logged into the system you can customize alerts by creating custom warning sets from the "My Account" page.
 These sets will let you set the categories and severity levels of alerts you would like to receive.
 To do so, find the "Custom Warning Sets" section and click the add button.

 Log in and click "My Account" on the upper left side of the page.

 You may get very few WEA messages or you may receive frequent messages when conditions change during an emergency.
 The number of messages depends on the number of imminent threats to life or property in your area.

 How will I receive alerts?

-CodeRED will send text messages, ring your phone numbers, send emails, and you can add more than one email/cell phone/regular phone.
+Rochester Alert will send text messages, ring your phone numbers, send emails, and you can add more than one email/cell phone/regular phone.
 Whenever an alert is sent, it will go to all of your listed numbers or emails.
-If you want to EXCLUDE any of your contact info, just send us a message

 If a tornado appears when in a open area.

 In the open outdoors: If possible, seek shelter in a sturdy building.
 If not, lie flat and face-down on low ground, protecting the back of your head with your arms.
 Get as far away from trees and cars as you can; they may be blown onto you in a tornado.